-A total of 17% of Dunedin Canmore customers are now on Universal Credit ("UC"), an increase of 3% from last year.

-We continued to support our customers through the challenges they faced during the pandemic, including attending online tribunals with the Department of Work and Pensions to represent vulnerable customers.

-Our Welfare Benefits Advisors and Fuel Advisors supported almost 994 Wheatley customers over the year, and helped them claim more than £1.9m in benefits and tax credits they were entitled to.
-We also helped customers access external funding to alleviate fuel poverty.
+Almost 23% of Dunedin Canmore customers are now on Universal Credit ("UC"), an increase of 6% from last year.
+This year our Welfare Benefits Advisors supported 838 Dunedin Canmore customers and helped them claim almost £1.7m in benefits and tax credits they were entitled to.
+Our fuel advisors helped 319 customers save more than £36k on their bills over the year.

-We will continue to support our customers over the next year with the difficulties posed by UC and the impact of the pandemic.
+We will continue to support our customers over the next year with the economic impact of the pandemic and the difficulties caused by rising fuel prices and the wider cost of living crisis.